Word of God (community): Community life

 The members of the community, in many cases, lived in common together in houses.
 There were houses for married couples and houses for single men or women.
 They also had dorm households at the University of Michigan and Eastern Michigan University.
 The different households began to be split up into different "districts".

 Members of the community attended Sunday morning services at their local Catholic or Protestant churches (apart from the Word of God community), and then met together for a weekly district prayer meeting, and a monthly citywide prayer meeting.
 Many families home-schooled their children and the community also had its own school.
 Adult members of the community each had a spiritual leader who was another member of the community.
 A married woman's spiritual leader was her husband.
 A single woman's spiritual leader was typically a married woman.
 A single man's spiritual leader was typically a married man.

 National and global expansion

 An international association of charismatic communities called the Sword of the Spirit was created in 1983.
-Word of God operated as a Sword of the Spirit member community until 1990 when Word of God disaffiliated with Sword of the Spirit following the command of Archbishop Ottenweller.
+Word of God operated as a Sword of the Spirit member community until 1990 when Word of God disaffiliated with Sword of the Spirit following the command of Bishop Ottenweller.

 William Paul McCartney of the Promise Keepers is reported by Russ Bellant as being "deeply influenced" by the Word of God Community.

 While an assistant coach for the Michigan Wolverines football, Bill McCartney became involved in the Word of God community, calling community leader Jim Berlucci the one of two men who most influenced him.
 McCartney went on to found a men's ministry called Promise Keepers.